Italy · CocoVolare

 A country that reads region by region

-Italy is famous for the obvious and for what you discover late.
+I taly is famous for the obvious and for what you discover late.
 The obvious: Rome and its Colosseum, Michelangelo's David in Florence, the canals of Venice, Neapolitan pizza, coffee as ritual.
 What you discover late is that the country doesn't end there: Matera with its caves inhabited nine thousand years ago, the island of Procida with confetti-coloured houses, the trulli of Alberobello, the cliffs of Cinque Terre.
 Italy is the combination of three factors that rarely coincide: a visible historical continuity, a hyper-regional cuisine defended with neighbourhood pride, and a human scale that shows in its crafts.
-It doesn't work on autopilot or in a sealed package — it works when someone curates it with discernment.
+It works when someone curates it with discernment, far from autopilot and the sealed package.
 The right seasonal window, the right hotels, a guide with a PhD in art history.
 Done that way, Italy delivers the journey you want to repeat.

 Regions